 - Strain the coconut milk mixture over a mesh strainer lined with cheesecloth.

-- Whisk in powdered starter (or 1 tablespoon of plain coconut milk yogurt) until well combined.
+- Whisk in the powdered starter (or 1 tablespoon of plain coconut milk yogurt) until well combined.

 - Pour the yogurt mixture back into the inner pot to incubate.
-Alternatively, you can pour your yogurt mixture into a heat safe glass jar(s) and place on the trivet of the Instant Pot.
-Just be sure to add 1 cup warm water to the inner pot as well.
+Alternatively, you can pour your yogurt mixture into a heat-safe glass jar(s) and place it on the trivet of the Instant Pot.
+Just be sure to add 1 cup of warm water to the inner pot as well.